 All food groups contain foods that make unique contributions to our wellness and overall health.

 Grains: Whole grains are an excellent source of the B vitamins, fiber and carbohydrates for energy.
-Try and choose whole grain products and vary your choices each day for the most benefit.
+Try and choose whole grain products and vary your choices for the most benefit.

-- Look for whole wheat bread, bagels, or tortillas at deli and bread stations.
+- Look for whole wheat bread, rolls, or tortillas at deli and bread stations.

 - Opt for whole wheat pasta or brown rice when available.

-Protein: meats, poultry and fish are good sources of protein.
-But you can also get protein from milk, cheese, beans, soy and tofu.
+Protein: Meats, poultry, fish and eggs are good sources of protein.
+But you can also get protein from milk, cheese, yogurt, beans, soy and tofu.
 If you do not eat meat, you should try to consume plant or other protein at each meal (nuts or nut butter, tofu or other soy protein, dairy or eggs).

 Fats: Yes!
-Your body needs fats to function properly.
-Some fats are better than others.
+Your body needs fat to function properly.
+Some fats are better for us than others.
 Fish and nuts are good sources of essential fats that enable your body to work properly.

-Other sources of healthy fats can be found in olives, avocados, and heart healthy oils such as olive and canola oil (both of which are used in food preparation at Marketplace additionally chefs are trained to use less overall fat in cooking).
+Other sources of healthy fats can be found in olives, avocados, and heart healthy oils such as olive and canola oil.

-Fruits and Vegetables- About 1/2 of your plate should be filled with fruits and vegetables which provide vitamins, antioxidants, fiber and carbohydrates for energy.
+Fruits and Vegetables: Aim to fill about 1/3 of your plate with a variety of vegetables and fruits, which provide vitamins, antioxidants, fiber and carbohydrates for energy.

-Try and choose fruits and vegetables of different colors to ensure you receive the benefits of a variety of different vitamins and phytochemicals (plant pigments).
+Choose vegetables and fruits of varied colors to ensure you receive the benefits of different vitamins and phytochemicals (plant chemicals that have protective or disease preventive properties.)

-If you have any questions or concerns about your eating please contact a Student Health Dietitian at 919-681-9355.
+If you have any questions or concerns please contact a Student Health Dietitian at 919-681-9355.

 Whether you're new to Duke or curious about what kind of dining options are best for you, there's always a dietitian to help point you in the right direction.
 In the videos below, Director of Nutrition Services-Student Health Franca Alphin answers some common questions posed to her by members of the Duke community.